ShivaniThadiyan/Azure-Experience-Center/docs/ODL-User-Management.md

 <img src="/Images/Edit_ODL.png"/>

 - In the Edit ODL page, copy the URL from the first field.
 This is the ODL registration page URL.
-The Instructor can customize this URL using bitlink before
+The Instructor can customize this URL using bitlink before.

 <img src="/Images/ODL_URL.png"/>